William Louey Lai Kuen

 In October 2024, KMB launched special “Pet Bus” weekend services, and during the inaugural ride, William Louey and his French bulldog Harold boarded the bus with other pet owners.

 In 1995, William Louey established the William S.D.
 Louey Educational Foundation to provide opportunities for meritorious students from China to pursue degrees at prestigious institutions abroad.
-In this episode of the Pearl Lam Podcast, William Louey shares with Pearl Lam the inspiration behind the initiative — the trips he would make with his grandmother to elderly homes which shaped his commitment to social responsibility — and the foundation’s impact, where the students, while excelling in their respective fields, champion William’s vision through a “pay-it-forward” model.
+William Louey shares with Pearl Lam the inspiration behind the initiative — the trips he would make with his grandmother to elderly homes which shaped his commitment to social responsibility — and the foundation’s impact, where the students, while excelling in their respective fields, champion William’s vision through a “pay-it-forward” model.

 Notable alumni include Qi Yan, a Guggenheim Partners finance professional; Shield Dun Xiao, co-founder of a leading EdTech startup on NASDAQ; and Guoquan Liu, now a pharmacology professor at Beijing University — all paying forward the gift of opportunity.